 Better readability, as you might imagine, is not always about readability for Flesch–Kincaid.
 The reader experience of reading your blog's content is also very critical.
 Therefore, it should not be your only aim to increase the readability score.

-Do not write content as if it were made for search engine bots.
+We all want to write the type of content that ranks.
+However, do not write content as it is directly targeting the search engine bots.
 People who are going to read your content will be human.
 So, make it a habit of addressing your readers in a personalized tone.

 Use terms like “you” and “I” to attract readers and encourage them to keep reading your content.
 They need to feel like they talk to you in real life while reading your content.
 This advice is particularly more important if you are promoting products and services using copywriting or content marketing.